kstoltzenburg/SoftwareTesting-Learning/Cheatsheets/publicSpeaking.md

 * Know your style, embrace it
 * Know how you'll begin and end - memorize you first and last sentence

-## Preparing a speech or presentation

-* What's the objective?
-* What are the key takeaways for your audience?
-* Tell a story
-* Speak within your own experience
-* End the talk strong - lesson learned, loop back to intro

 ## Peptalk